Siniscalchi13/HolographicMemory/HolographicMemory/HolographicMemory_Build_Plan.md

 ### **FINAL MATHEMATICAL ASSESSMENT**

 The core wave mathematics (superposition, conjugate correlation, SNR model, and optimal dimension allocation) are sound and correctly reflected in the implementation.
 Encode applies `FFT → seeded codebook multiply → iFFT → superposition`; decode applies `FFT(ψ) → conjugate codebook → iFFT` with byte reconstruction.
-ECC RS(255,223) kernels and bindings are integrated.
+Wave ECC parity/verification is integrated.
 Formal verification for holographic memory is present but partial (some results are axiomatic and a few referenced Coq modules are not yet implemented).
 This section captures the alignment as of the current phase and lists required actions to reach full rigor.

 **Verified Alignment**
 - ✅ Wave equations implemented in GPU path (encode/decode) with seeded phase codebooks (Metal primary; CUDA path present for FFT batch encode)
 - ✅ SNR and capacity formulas wired into host-side layer stats and optimization
-- ✅ ECC RS(255,223) encode (GPU kernel) and decode/correct (host-side BM/Chien/Forney) integrated in recall
+- ✅ Wave ECC parity/verify integrated in recall via adapter (`verify_and_correct_rs`)
 - ✅ Containers (HGMC2/HGMC3) carry ECC metadata and parity blobs

 **Important Caveats (to be addressed)**
 - ⚠️ Formal verification is not 100% complete for holographic memory: several Coq items are axiomatic; index references missing files; the AIUCP “42 proofs” summary is out of scope here
-- ⚠️ ECC bounds (t=16) not yet enforced as a failure condition in recall when symbol errors exceed capability
+- ⚠️ ECC parity recheck is authoritative; document similarity thresholds and failure modes explicitly
 - ⚠️ `CODE_MATH_MAPPING.md` references legacy paths and must be updated to current files
 - ⚠️ FFT normalization conventions differ across paths; document and/or standardize